-Traditionally, people use lemon balm to help improve mood and cognitive decline and decrease anxiety levels.
-Due to its positive effects, many people consume lemon balm in tea form.
+Traditionally, people use lemon balm tea to help improve mood, slow cognitive decline, and decrease anxiety levels.

 It may also help individuals with certain conditions.
 In traditional medicine, people use lemon balm for a variety of purposes, ranging from digestive health to healing wounds.